keithmburu/courses/2020-compling/labs/lab4.md

 corpus = nltk.corpus.gutenberg.sents('melville-moby_dick.txt') #read all sentences
 ```

 Now, we can use Gensim to create word2vec embeddings with the default parameters.
 Since this is a small corpus, it won't take long.
+Be sure to lower-case everything.
+Stripping punctuation is also recommended, but not required for this lab.

 ```python
 model = gensim.models.Word2Vec(corpus)